cremich/awesome-q-developer/README.md

 ## 🔎 Operations
 - [Work Smarter, Not Harder with Observability using Amazon Q Developer](https://community.aws/content/2gZ6lE5AnoFwgFVIzgNwRwIg3WJ/work-smarter-not-harder-with-observability-using-amazon-q-developer) - In a world where applications are highly distributed, loosely coupled, and leveraging the backbone of the cloud, it becomes imperative the usage of observability to keep things under control.
 But implementing observability is not a trivial task.
 It requires coding, the usage of complex configuration files, and a considerable amount of plumbing to get things together.
 But what if you could get a little help with these things using Generative AI?
 Author: [Ricardo Ferreira](https://github.com/riferrei)
 - [Implementing Observability with Amazon Q Developer](https://www.youtube.com/playlist?list=PL5bUlblGfe0Jvmb9gnDXx-LIr2_u4JpLA) - Implementing observability can be easy if you work with the right person.
 Sometimes it doesn't need to be a person, but a machine who understands your needs.
 In this video, Ricardo Ferreira from AWS shows how to use Amazon Q Developer to instrument a microservice written in Go for OpenTelemetry.
 Author: [Ricardo Ferreira](https://github.com/riferrei)

+## 🥳 Case Studies & Success Stories
+- 📺 [Amazon’s journey with Amazon Q Developer](https://www.youtube.com/watch?v=XYpkuxprJcw) - Discover how Amazon rolled out Amazon Q Developer to thousands of developers, trained them in prompt engineering, and measured its transformative impact on productivity.
+- 📝 [How Amazon Q Developer helped me to save days of work](https://cremich.cloud/how-amazon-q-developer-helped-me-to-save-days-of-work) - In just 15 minutes, Christian created a Python script that crawls the entire official Bundesliga DataHub API – a task that would have typically taken one to two full days of work.
+A love-story about accelerating data collection, prompt engineering and lessons learned.

 ## 🎮 Game Development
 - [Build an arcade scrolling game in a day with generative AI](https://community.aws/content/2oAoQyCZWhRMpHWecW6dGykzP0T/how-i-built-an-arcade-scrolling-game-in-one-day) - See how you can use AI coding assistants like Amazon Q Developer to build and deploy a simple online arcade scroller.